fev4/with-graphql-faunadb-cookie-auth/README.md

-# Next.js with FaunaDB and `httpOnly` Cookie Auth Flow with GraphQL
+# Next.js, FaunaDB and `httpOnly` Cookie Auth Flow with GraphQL

 The following guide explains how to setup FaunaDB & Next.js in order to have a simple `httpOnly` cookie auth flow, using Apollo Server and react-query/graphql-request on the client, while being deployed in Vercel (a serverless environment).